EnterprisAI/ESBLlmDemo/README.md

 ## Configuration

 The mapping rules are defined in `EmployeeMapper.java` using MapStruct annotations and can be reverse-engineered into JSON format using the `MappingRulesGeneratorService`.
+The generic mapping rules are generated dynamically using the `GenericMappingRulesGeneratorService`.

 ## Error Handling